ashrean/scheduling-API/README.md

  - Installation Instructions
  - GitHub Account
  - Contacts
- - Images
  - Code Snippets
  - Resources
  - Credits

 # Description
-This project was to create a scheduler to help with your day to day activites.
-By breaking it down hour by hour we created a color code to help make it more readable, grey for hours that have passed, blue for the present hour and green for the upcoming hours.
-We attached a saved button to save all of your events.
+This project was to create a daily schedule to help keep track of your day-to-day activities.
+To keep this app more organized we broke it down by hour and added color blocks to visualize your day.
+For reference grey means the hour has passed, blue for the current hour, and green for the upcoming hours.

 # Installtion Instructions
 1. Open the terminal (make sure it's not coded into a directory)